briecodes/potluck/README.md

 * Paperclip - a Ruby gem provided by thoughtbot which allows easy file attachment management.
 * Bootstrap - a front-end framework which allows to build more responsive, user-friendly web applications.
 * Bcrypt - a Ruby gem provided by The OpenBSD project which allows to safely handle passwords by hashing the passwords.
+* RSpec - a Ruby behavior-driven development framework which allows to create unit tests.

 #ADD GIF HERE TO DEMONSTRATE HOW THE APP WORKS